angular/material/docs/content/Theming/05_under_the_hood.md

 ### Under the Hood

-Angular Material dynamically generates CSS for registered themes by injecting several `<script>` tags into the `<head>` section of the application at runtime.
+AngularJS Material dynamically generates CSS for registered themes by injecting several `<script>` tags into the `<head>` section of the application at runtime.
 Here is how that process currently works:

-1. During the Angular Material build process, a function in `gulp/util.js` called [themeBuildStream()](https://github.com/angular/material/blob/master/gulp/util.js#L223) compiles all `*-theme.scss` files from components into a single CSS string that is injected into the `material.core` module as a constant called `$MD_THEME_CSS`.
+1. During the AngularJS Material build process, a function in `gulp/util.js` called [themeBuildStream()](https://github.com/angular/material/blob/master/gulp/util.js#L223) compiles all `*-theme.scss` files from components into a single CSS string that is injected into the `material.core` module as a constant called `$MD_THEME_CSS`.